IriLrnr/EvIBM/DETAILED.md

 #### Let's begin!

 This is a computational model for evolution and speciation.
 In this walkthrough, I am going to explain the model while showing the code correspondence at the same time, so it is also a documentation.
-If you have a specific doubt, you can look into function section through the table of contents, or in F.A.Q.
+If you have a specific doubt, you can look into the table of contents.

 ## Table of Contents
 - [The model](#model)